Oddward/oddwordnext/README.md

+## Nextjs digital garden wip

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This was begun from a starter template for [Learn Next.js](https://nextjs.org/learn), to be built upon over time.